Chemistry is a fundamental and exciting discipline, and one that plays a significant role in many areas of science and in everyday life.

-In 2014 90% of the School’s graduates were in employment or further study within six months of graduation, Employers of BSc graduates included Intertek, Jones Environmental Forensics, One Scientific and Spofforths.
+In 2015/16, 91% of the School’s graduates who were available for work reported they were in employment and/or further study within six months of graduation.
+Employers included Intertek, Jones Environmental Forensics, One Scientific and Spofforths.

 Career destinations included analytical chemist, laboratory assistant, trainee teacher, trainee accountant and entrepreneur.

 - Healthcare assistant